grantsrb/ctx_cmp/readme.md

     "dataset": str
         a string of the huggingface datasets dataset you would like to use.
-Currently only support "openwebtext" and "glue" "max_val_loops": int
+Currently only support "openwebtext" and "glue" "n_data_procs": int
+        the number of parallel processes to use for the initial encoding of the data.
+    "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This is useful for speeding up trainings